Geography of Afghanistan

 Afghanistan is a landlocked mountainous country located on the Iranian Plateau, at the crossroads of Central Asia and South Asia.
 The country is the 40th largest in the world in size.
 Kabul is the capital and largest city of Afghanistan, located in the Kabul Province.
-With a location at the intersection of major trade routes, Afghanistan has attracted a succession of invaders since the sixth century BCE.
+With a location at the intersection of major trade routes, Afghanistan has attracted a succession of invaders since the sixth century BC.

 Afghanistan contains most of the Hindu Kush.
 There are a number of major rivers in the country, including Amu Darya, Arghandab, Farah, Hari, Helmand, Kabul, Kokcha, and Kunar.
 The country also possesses many smaller rivers as well as streams, canals, lakes, ponds, and springs.
-Most of its fresh water has been historically flowing into neighboring countries.
+Most of its fresh water historically flowed into neighboring countries.